IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Decide complete configuration

 We still need to fully decide on the complete configuration format.
+My proposal is to add backends to this mechanism.
+My proposal is to add formatting to this mechanism.

 # Integration and implementation in the node
 ## Overall tracing setup